Privacy Engineering in the Wild: Understanding the Practitioners' Mindset, Organisational Aspects, and Current Practices: Results

-Practitioners also perceived that privacy is not taken into account when planning for future requirements.
-Some remarks described that privacy is just seen as a bonus in the development team, i.e., an afterthought once everything else is working.
-A couple of participants also pointed to deadlines and time pressure as detrimental factors, which are also related to bad planning and poor design when it comes to privacy.
+Practitioners ($3/30$) also perceived that \textbf{privacy is not taken into account when planning} for future requirements.
+One participant remarked that \textbf{privacy is just seen as a bonus} in the development team, i.e., an afterthought once everything else is working.
+Two participants also pointed to \textbf{deadlines and time pressure} as detrimental factors, which are also related to bad planning and poor design when it comes to privacy.
 For some, their perception is that \textit{``privacy is hardly discussed in [the] company''} (P27), and that it is not embedded in the culture.
-Also, there are no systematic processes for addressing privacy concerns when they arise, and there are no incentives for acquiring additional security and privacy training.
-Two participants also pointed to the misalignment of their personal values and the company's organisational privacy culture.
-In such instances, practitioners reported feeling frustrated with the lack of privacy concerns, being unable to make the changes needed in the systems, and in one case resulting in their resignation. \\
+Also, there are no systematic processes for addressing privacy concerns when they arise and no incentives for acquiring additional security and privacy training.
+Two participants also pointed to the \textbf{misalignment of their personal values} and the company's organisational privacy culture.
+In one instance, a participant reported feeling frustrated with the lack of privacy concerns, being \textbf{unable to make the changes} needed in the systems, resulting in their resignation. \\

 \fbox{

 }